nischaypandey/HF2/README.md

 This is test repo for hactoberfest

 Hello this is nischay pandey

-I am a CS guy
+I am currently in IIITDM Kurnool

+Hello this is nischay pandey signing out